 1) Undergraduates are eligible to enter the CBMG Departmental Honors Program beginning your second year.

-4) Interested students should submit an application to the Director of the CBMG Honors Program at least one week before the beginning of the semester the student wishes to enter the program.
-The selection of students for the Honors Program is the responsibility of the Director of the CBMG Honors Program, who will consider the past performance of the student, the student's interests and prospects for success in the program.
+4) Interested students should submit an application by email to the Director of the CBMG Honors Program at least one week before the beginning of the semester the student wishes to enter the program.

+Departmental honors programs are distinct from university honors programs.
 The CBMG Departmental Honors Program is highly research oriented.
-The objective of the program is to provide honors students with an opportunity to gain an appreciation for the research process.
-This is viewed as including:
+The objective of the program is to provide departmental honor students with an opportunity to gain valuable experience in the research process.
+This involves:

-3) Students must pass at least seven credits of CBMG -related lecture/laboratory courses and obtain a grade of B or better.
-Course work must be from the approved upper level courses required for CMBG, PBIO or MICB specialization areas of the Biological Sciences Program.
-Research opportunity courses are not applicable to this requirement.
+3) Students must pass at least seven credits of CBMG - related lecture/laboratory courses and obtain a grade of B+ or better.

 Students may receive Honors in more than one department but the program requirements of both departments must be met, the student must have prior approval from the CBMG Program Director, and theses completed for each Honors program must be unique, i.e., the same project may not be used to meet the requirements of two Honors programs.